-As if Photoshop is not complicated enough, has not enough own functions, filters and windows, we expect you to install yet another window (panel)?
-In this article we want to explain why we believe that YES is the answer to the question.
+As if Photoshop is not complicated enough, has not enough own functions, filters, and windows, we expect you to install yet another window (panel)?
+In this article, we want to explain why we believe that YES is the answer to the question.
 We’d even go so far and claim that you will love the FX-Panel.

 Why a panel at all?

 Panels are windows in Photoshop, such as the layers window, history, or histogram.
 In addition to the panels provided by Photoshop, you can also install your own.
-The advantage: in a single window, you can easily access often used functions for specific purposes.
+The advantage: in a single window, you can easily access often-used functions for specific purposes.
 Not only will you save time, but you are also capable of performing highly complex operations with one mouse click.

 In short, panels are awesome.
-And there are a lot of them which are really good.
+And there are a lot of them which are good.
 The disadvantage: panels are usually very special.
 They are available for retouching, watermarks, color looks, color selection, luminance masks, extrusions, templates, organization, etc. If you want to use all these panels, your Photoshop interface can get very confusing.

 Why the FX-Panel?

 Unlike ordinary Photoshop panels, the FX-Panel is primarily a container, if you will.
 A pool for different functions as they appear in retouching, watermark, or organization panels.
 Instead of getting used to new user interfaces and handling every time, the FX-Panel operates on the same principle.
 The individual functions for retouching, image looks, extrusion, etc. can be simply loaded as presets.
-Our self-proclaimed, long-term goal is to have so many presets at some point that you will no longer need any another panel.
+Our self-proclaimed, long-term goal is to have so many presets at some point that you will no longer need any other panel.
 For us to succeed, we need your help.
 Here you can tell us which presets you want for the FX-Panel.